readthedocs/readthedocs.org/docs/user/explanation/advanced.rst

     Learn more about multilingual documentation projects and how translation workflows are supported.

 ⏩️ :doc:`/downloadable-documentation`
-    An introduction to adding downloadable files to your documentation and keep them versioned.
+    An introduction to adding downloadable files that can be read offline to your documentation and keep them versioned.

 ⏩️ :doc:`/environment-variables`
     Environment variables can be used to make your documentation builds flexible and easy to customize.